wvprogram/podLandingPage/README.md

 # Podcast Landing Page

-This landing page was created using only HTML and CSS.
+This landing page was created using HTML, CSS, and some light JavaScript.

 Biult with:
 - Semantic HTML5 markup